This post contains affiliate links and I may earn a commission if you make a purchase.

 Your mortgage might seem like an insurmountable debt, but there are steps you can take to pay off your mortgage fast.

-But, since we have a lot of first time homeowners (and aspiring homeowners) here, I wanted to explain about what mortgage options you have.
+But, since we have a lot of first-time homeowners (and aspiring homeowners) here, I wanted to explain what mortgage options you have.

 15 vs 30 Year Mortgage, Which Is Better?

-When applying for a new mortgage, one of the things you need to decide is the term of the loan.
-The most common mortgages are 15 and 30 year terms.?
+When applying for a new mortgage, one of the things you need to decide is the loan term.
+The most common mortgages are 15 and 30-year terms.

-While a 30 year mortgage is considered the gold standard in this country, many homebuyers are finding that a 15 year mortgage is more advantageous for their needs.
+While a 30-year mortgage is considered the gold standard in this country, many homebuyers find that a 15-year mortgage is more advantageous for their needs.

 Read on to learn the differences between a 15 year and 30 year mortgage to help you decide which one is right for you.

 - Advantages Of A 15 Year Term

 Obviously, the biggest advantage is that you’ll pay off the mortgage a lot quicker with a 15 year loan.
 If you plan on staying in your home and you don’t want to have to make mortgage payments for the rest of your life, the 15 year mortgage makes perfect sense.

 With your mortgage paid off earlier, you’ll be able to plan for other things like retirement, college for your children or other expenses.